PatrickJS/NG6-starter/README.md

 * Transpiling from ES6 to ES5 with `Babel`
 * Loading HTML files as modules
 * Transpiling stylesheets and appending them to the DOM
+* Refreshing the browser and rebuilding on file changes
+* Hot module replacement for transpiled stylesheets
 * Bundling the app
 * Loading all modules
 * Doing all of the above for `*.spec.js` files as well